Mastering Vocabulary: A Deep Dive into Level E Unit 5

 -

 Paragraph Writing: Write a short paragraph (approximately 100 words) that incorporates at least three words from Section 1.
-The paragraph should have a clear theme and cohesively utilize the vocabulary.
+The paragraph should have a clear theme and cohesively apply the vocabulary.

 -